 The reversal in Jewish–Roman relations was the result of two interrelated processes: the creation of a religious ideology encouraging political independence on the Jewish side, and a change in Rome’s political calculus in the Middle East.
 The Introduction will examine these changes and their consequences from the covenant between Judaea and Rome (162 BCE) to the death of Herod (4 BCE).

-At its outset, the Hasmonean rebellion was as a response to Antiochus IV’s religious persecutions, with the goal of restoring Jews’ religious autonomy.
+At its outset, the Hasmonean rebellion was seen by contemporaries as a response to Antiochus IV’s religious persecutions, with the goal of restoring Jews’ religious autonomy.
 This was achieved with the purification of the Temple and the abolition of religious decrees with Antiochus’s approval (164 BCE).
 However, the Hasmoneans continued the rebellion in an effort to establish an independent entity until they attained this goal in 140 BCE.
 The establishment of the Hasmonean kingdom instilled the importance of political sovereignty in the ideological and religious beliefs of the Jews of Judaea and, among some groups, stirred hopes of restoring the kingdom of the House of David, a hope that had lain dormant for centuries.

-At this point, I will clarify the use of the terms ‘nationalism’, ‘independence’ and ‘liberty’ in ctheir historical context, in order to avoid the anachronism of using them in the customary modern Western sense.
+At this point, I will clarify the use of the terms ‘nationalism’, ‘independence’ and ‘liberty’ in their historical context, in order to avoid the anachronism of using them in the customary modern Western sense.
 I will investigate the activities of the Hasmonean kings in relation to Jewish communities in the Diaspora in order to understand how they perceived the connection between their kingdom and those who identified as members of the Jewish ethnos around the world.

 When Rome took over Judaea after some seventy years of independence, appointing protectors to administer the region (John Hyrcanus II [63––40 BCE] and then Herod [37–4 BCE]), they encountered fierce resistance.
-During this period, opposition to Rome was ideological.
-Rome was now seen as the ‘fourth beast’ in of Daniel's vision, and so the political struggle was at the same time a religious one as well.
+During this period, the ideological opposition to Rome grew and changed.
+Rome became identified with the ‘fourth beast’ in of Daniel's vision, and so the political struggle was at the same time a religious one as well.
 Here I will discuss the conceptual expressions and violent actions taken by the rebels and the consolidation of the religious elements in their anti-Roman ideology.
 Violence against Rome and its protectors in Judaea fomented hostile perceptions of Jews and Judaism in Rome.
 I will briefly discuss the manifestations of anti-Jewish hostility in Cicero and other Graeco-Roman writers and political leaders.

 Although the tensions inherent to the situation had already erupted several times, Herod managed throughout his reign (37–4 BCE) to prevent significant outbreaks of violence.
-He based his policy on striking a balance among the political component of his rule- absolute loyalty to Rome—the national-religious component, expressed in the construction of the Temple, and support for Jewish communities in the Diaspora.
+He based his policy on striking a balance among the political component of his rule—absolute loyalty to Rome—the national-religious component, expressed in the construction of the Temple, and support for Jewish communities in the Diaspora.
 Herod also tried to obliterate local rivals by importing high priests from Jewish communities in Egypt.
 By means of this complex balancing act, Herod was able to avert violent clashes as long as he lived.
 But peace ended as soon as his son Archelaus came to power in 4 BCE (ruling until 6 CE).
 It was then that Rome began to reevaluate Judaea and its Jews.